dabit3/create-new-cli/README.md

 cd <YourProjectName>
 ```

-4. Publish to npm
+4. Publish to npm (or link to test locally)
 ```
-npm publish
+npm publish OR npm link
 ```

-5. Install new cli globally on your own machine
+5. Install new cli globally on your own machine (skip this step if you ran npm link)
 ```
 npm i -g <your-project-command>
 ```